AikeNyanLynnOo/LearnVueJS/README.md

     All routes are based on the parent component's route.

     To ways to navigate routes
-    - using 'to' attribute
+    - Using 'to' attribute
-    - using $router.push() method
+    - Using $router.push() method

     Naming routes is a good practice because we can concern on the params or query